-When the temperature rises, Minnesotans love to get outdoors and take advantage of the beautiful landscape the state has to offer.
-Just north of Duluth, the turnoffs for some of the nation’s most remarkable state parks come one after another.
-Gooseberry Falls State Park provides waterfalls, rivers, forest, and the shoreline of Lake Superior, with hiking trails and a paved bike trail.
-The lighthouse at Split Rock Lighthouse State Park is a historical site in Minnesota.
-The park and all the land surrounding it consists of great trails for hiking, biking, and exploring!
-In the central part of the state lies Detroit Lakes, a city with mile long beaches, unique stores and gift shops, local restaurants, exceptional fishing, and recreational water activities.
+In the central part of the state lies Detroit Lakes, a city with mile long beaches, unique stores and shops, local restaurants, exceptional fishing and recreational water activities.
 It’s a hidden gem for a fun weekend getaway.
-At the northeastern tip of Minnesota, the Boundary Waters Canoe Area Wilderness qualifies as a backpacker’s paradise, where paddles and boots replace motors, campfires replace ovens, and loons provide the background music for all.
-Travelers paddle from lake to lake, portaging gear in between.
-Solo trips are common, but outfitters in certain towns can provide able guides and supplies to orchestrate the trip.
-Sharp-eyed visitors spot moose, black bears and bald eagles.
+At the northeastern tip of Minnesota, the Boundary Waters Canoe Area Wilderness qualifies as a backpacker’s paradise where paddle boats replace motors, campfires replace ovens and loons provide the background music for it all.
+While solo trips are common, outfitters in certain towns provide able guides and supplies to orchestrate the trip.
+Sharp-eyed travelers are sure to spot moose, black bears and bald eagles.

 Visit the Twin Cities on Your Next Travel Nurse Assignment in Minnesota